MohamedAliMerali/React-18---Code-with-mosh/05 - Connecting to the Backend part-3.md

     // return apiClient.get<User[]>("/users", {...
     // instead of returning only this promise method, we're gonna store it
-    // in an object called resuest, and return it in the end along with
+    // in an object called request, and return it in the end along with
     // a cancel method, we call controller.abort() in this function
-    // like this the consumer will only use the cancel method only
+    // like this the consumer will only use the cancel method only for
-    // for canceling a request, how it happens in irrelevant, that's
+    // canceling a request, how it happens is irrelevant, that's implementation details const request = apiClient.get<User[]>("/users", {
-    // implementation details
-    const request = apiClient.get<User[]>("/users", {
       signal: controller.signal,
     });